How do exponential size solutions arise in semidefinite programming?: Main results and proofs

 Third, in Lemma \ref{lemma-xj>=dj+1} from these messy inequalities we first derive ``cleaned up" versions, such as

-then from these cleaned up inequalities we deduce the inequalities \eqref{eqn-xj-xj+1} and a recursive formula to compute the $\alpha_j.$ Next, Lemma \ref{lemma-alphaj-monotone} proves that the $\alpha_j$ exponents are a monotone function of a certain parameter, called the tail-index of the $A_j'.$ Finally, Lemma \ref{lemma-alphaj-smallest} shows that minimal tail-index gives the smallest possible exponent $\alpha_j.$ Combining all lemmas gives us Theorem \ref{thm-main}.
+Then from these cleaned up inequalities we deduce the inequalities \eqref{eqn-xj-xj+1} and a recursive formula to compute the $\alpha_j.$ Next, Lemma \ref{lemma-alphaj-monotone} proves that the $\alpha_j$ exponents are a monotone function of the tail-indices of the $A_j'.$ Finally, Lemma \ref{lemma-alphaj-smallest} shows that minimal tail-indices of the $A_j'$ give the smallest possible $\alpha_j$ exponents.
+We then combine all lemmas and prove Theorem \ref{thm-main}.

-Before we get to the proof, we illlustrate Theorem \ref{thm-main} via two extreme examples.
-Although Theorem \ref{thm-main} is about strictly feasible solutions, the examples are simple, and in all of them we just look at feasible solutions.
+Before we get to the proof, we illustrate Theorem \ref{thm-main} via two extreme examples.
+Recall that Theorem \ref{thm-main} is about strictly feasible solutions of \eqref{problem-sdpprime}, in which $x_k$ must be large enough.
+However, the following SDP examples are fairly simple, and in all of them we can derive interesting quadratic inequalities that hold for all feasible solutions.

 \begin{Example} (Khachiyan SDP) Consider the SDP

 which can be written in the form of \eqref{problem-sdpprime} with the $A_i'$ matrices given below and $B'$ the matrix whose lower right corner is $1$ and the remaining elements are zero: